Mukeshkumar3010/Molecular-Weight/README.md

 • a constructor that reads values from a ﬁle to create a dictionary whose keys are strings representing element symbols and whose values are Element objects.
-The ﬁle elements.txt on moodle contains the data pertaining to elements, one element per line.
+The ﬁle elements_1.txt on moodle contains the data pertaining to elements, one element per line.
 You will need to loop over the lines of the ﬁle and for each line use the string split() method to obtain the ﬁrst four values in it